couchbasecloud/terraform-provider-couchbasecapella/README.md

-## ⛔ [DEPRECATED]: This repo has been deprecated and please refer to the latest repo: https://github.com/couchbasecloud/terraform-provider-couchbase-capella
+## ⛔ [DEPRECATED]: This repo has been deprecated.
+Please refer to the latest repo: https://github.com/couchbasecloud/terraform-provider-couchbase-capella

 ---